Kory111111111111111111/Chorgi/README.md

 ## Description

-Chorgi is a desktop application for Windows that allows users to generate MIDI music compositions.
-It provides a graphical user interface (GUI) to control various parameters for creating chord progressions, arpeggios, melodies, and basslines automatically.
+Chorgi is a desktop application for Windows, developed by an individual driven by a passion for music and creating tools to facilitate the music creation process.
+It offers a graphical interface for users to automatically generate MIDI music compositions, with controls for various parameters across chord progressions, arpeggios, melodies, and basslines.

 ## Download